CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Take Part/cad2_FAQs.md

 ### How do I actually enter?

-You should be able to find the information you need about submitting your entry on the [Submission](submission) page.
+See the [Submission](submission) page.
 Please make sure you have signed up to our [Google group](https://groups.google.com/g/cadenza-challenge), as this will ensure you get updates about the challenge.